cryptomator/docs/docs/desktop/vault-management.md

 Finish by clicking ④ _Create Vault_, then you can [access your data](access-vault.md).

 # Add Existing Vaults
-You have to open vaults you created on another device, e.g your iPhone, to have them displayed in Cryptomator.
+It is possible to access already existing vaults by adding them to the vault list.
 To do this click on the plus sign and choose `Open vault`.
 Navigate to the storage location of your vault and choose the file `masterkey.cryptomator` and click on `Open`.

 !!! note
     If you created the vault on another device and cannot find it or its masterkey file, make sure that the directory containing the vault is accessible and properly synchronized.